-- Mud tires, also known as mud-terrain tires, are designed to hold the grip on the off-road conditions.
+- Mud tires, also known as mud-terrain tires, are designed to hold the grip in off-road conditions.

-- Mud tires are the most durable ones with a puncture and cut resistance features.
+- Mud tires are the most durable ones with puncture and cut resistance features.

 Now, you know the different types of tires based on your needs and weather conditions, get the right tires for your car to have a smooth drive.